 If you have prior sales experience in a non-technical role, this can be a valuable asset when looking to transition into tech sales.
 Many of the skills you developed in other sales roles will carry over to tech sales.
 Experience also allows you to show employers you’ve succeeded in a sales role before.

-Certifications are an effective way to supplement your resume and develop skills within specific areas, whether that’s a sales certification or tech certification.
+Certifications are an effective way to supplement your resume and develop skills within specific areas, whether that’s a sales certification or a tech certification.
 For example, you can earn a certification from the National Association of Sales Professionals (NASP) through the Certified Professional Sales Person (CPSP) program to learn about guiding customers through the entire sales process and effective communication skills.

 To improve your chances of finding a tech sales job, you could focus on growing your network.
 You can reach out to recruiters or employees who work for companies you’re interested in so that you can learn more about the company while also developing valuable relationships.
 LinkedIn is one way to utilize your networking efforts and connect with new people.